b2renger/p5js_algae_dom/readme.md

 ```
 ## Add an audio file
 ```
-Audio, copy and paste embed code from dropbox,True,
+Audio, copy and paste embed code from soundcloud,True,

 ```
 ## Add an icon